apache/trafficcontrol/docs/source/api/v4/multiple_servers_capabilities.rst

 ``DELETE``
 ==========
-Deletes a list of :term:`Server Capability` associated to a server.
-The API call deletes all the server capabilities assigned to a server with the ones specified in the serverCapabilities field.
+Deletes a list of :term:`Server Capability` associated to a server and vice versa i.e. deletes a list of :term:`Server` associated to a server capability.
-And also deletes a list of :term:`Servers` associated to a server capability.
-The API call deletes all the servers assigned to a server capability with the ones specified in the servers field.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"